Calixto Cataquiz: Political career

 According to Mayor Cataquiz, he never really had any intention at all to run for any public office.
 He was just prodded by the people of San Pedro, particularly former Mayor José L. Amante, to run against then incumbent Mayor Felicísimo Vierneza during the January 30, 1980 Philippine Elections.
 He lost during his first foray into Philippine politics.

 During the 1986 People Power Revolution, he led San Pedro's delegation of the Justice for Aquino, Justice for All (JAJA), funding the participants with his own money (for food, transportation, and other protest rally materials).
 His association with the opposition brought him into a misunderstanding with none other but his parents, who were known close friends of former President Ferdinand E. Marcos.

 Due to his participation in EDSA, the leaders of the newly installed president Corazón C. Aquino's revolutionary government appointed him as the officer in charge of San Pedro, replacing Vierneza.
 It was not an easy ascent into power because mayor Vierneza, like most local chief executives at that time, refused to go down, believing that Aquino's revolutionary government was illegal.
 Thus, a forced takeover ensued wherein Cataquiz supporters clashed with Vierneza's men.

 Mayor Cataquiz served as San Pedro's OIC from 1986 to 1988.
 During the 1988 Philippine elections, he was elected into office for the first time.
 He remained in power until 1998.

 In 2001, he was seen once again in the second People Power Revolution at EDSA.
-Upon Gloria Macapagal Arroyo's appointment as president of the Philippines, Cataquiz was tasked to head the Laguna Lake Development Authority.
+Upon Gloria Macapagal Arroyo's installation as the 14th president of the Philippines, Cataquiz was tasked to head the Laguna Lake Development Authority.

 As LLDA general manager, he was able to make Laguna de Bay a member of the Living Lakes of the World.

 2007 saw him once again as San Pedro's mayor.
-He was re-elected as mayor on the 2010 elections.
+He was re-elected as mayor in the 2010 elections.
 In the May 2013 election, the Commission on Elections disqualified Cataquiz's candidacy because of a prior ruling of the Supreme Court on September 14, 2011, on his disqualification for re-employment in the public service following an administrative case conviction relative to a complaint filed against him by the workers' union Concerned Employees of the LLDA.